10 Things People Don’t Know How to Do Around the House Anymore

 How to sharpen a knife

 Many people have grown up learning to fear anything that has the potential to be dangerous.
-That’s not necessarily a bad thing, but in the case of a task like knife sharpening, the trepidation may be unfounded.
+That's not necessarily a bad thing, but in the case of a task like knife sharpening, the trepidation may be unfounded.
 With the proper equipment and technique, DIY sharpening of regular kitchen knives can be quite safe.
-The alternative is to have knives professionally sharpened or to replace them when they’re dull.
-You won’t have to worry about sharp blades if you know how to hold a knife the right way and these 50 fixes for common kitchen mistakes.
+The alternative is to have knives professionally sharpened or to replace them when they're dull.
+Find out some more nearly forgotten kitchen secrets from the past.

 How to make a bed with a top sheet